akicklig/Automated-Executive-Reporting/README.md

 ## Objective

-This project is meant to demonstrate
+This project is meant to demonstrate the efficiencies of automating routine reporting/analytics as a service when productionizing the process into a dashboard or other tool may not be viable.